dotnet/project-system/docs/build-acceleration.md

    > This project appears to be a candidate for build acceleration.
 To opt in, set the 'AccelerateBuildsInVisualStudio' MSBuild property to 'true'.

-   Then the project does not specify the `AccelerateBuildsInVisualStudio` property, or its value was not `true` or `false`, and the project like it would benefit from build acceleration.
+   Then the project does not specify the `AccelerateBuildsInVisualStudio` property, or its value was not `true` or `false`, and the project would likely benefit from build acceleration.
 If the project cannot use build acceleration for any reason, this message can be suppressed by setting the property to `false` explicitly.
 See [configuration](#configuration) to learn how to configure build acceleration correctly.

 - ⛔ If you see: